 Translators must be fluent in at least two languages.
 They relay concepts and ideas as well as words between the speakers of different languages.
 Interpreters work with spoken languages and, in some cases, sign language, while translators work with the written word.

 For those trained in communication arts, some of the greatest growth potential is expected in the field of interpreting and translating.
 Data from the BLS shows demand for these professionals will increase by 19% over the 2018 to 2028 decade.
 The median salary for interpreters and translators was $49,930 in 2018, according to the BLS.

 The most important skill for employment is an extraordinary grasp of the languages in question.
 A bachelor's degree in an area of specialization would enhance career options in that particular field.
 Additionally, many employers require a bachelor's degree, though it less important that the degree be in a foreign language.

 Interpreters must be sensitive to confidentiality concerns.
 Interpreters and translators may use dictionaries, lexicons or other sources to help ensure the accuracy of their translations.

 Interpreters may work in judiciary or medical contexts or international conferences.
 They may work for the deaf.
 A large number also work for U.S. State Department, which employs interpreters in more than 40 languages.

 Literary translators translate books, plays, short stories and other documents from one language into another.
 When possible, they work closely with the author.
 Literary translators need to be highly creative.

-From 2014 to 2024, jobs for editors, radio and television broadcasters, broadcast news analysts and news reporters and correspondents will decline.
-The best job prospects in the category of communication arts are for translators and interpreters, writers and authors, technical writers, and public relations specialists, who are projected to enjoy job growth of 29%, 2%, 10% and 6% respectively during this time period.
+From 2018 to 2028, jobs for editors, broadcast news analysts, news reporters and correspondents, and writers and authors will remain the same or decline.
+The best job prospects in the category of communication arts are for translators and interpreters, technical writers, public relations specialists, and radio and television broadcasters who are projected to enjoy job growth of 19%, 8%, 6% and 1% respectively during this time period.